Chris Curl Home: 301/229-4537

 • The ChartQ system uses Microsoft Message Queue (MSMQ) for messaging.

-• Softmed/3M has migrated all applications to Microsoft current development and SQL Server platforms.
+• Softmed has migrated all applications to Visual C++ v6.0 and SQL Server v7.0.

 • November 1984 - May 1997: Systems Architect; Georgetown University Hospital, Washington DC.